Hesolyoko/Hesolyoko/README.md

 Project Orunburger: About a cook who has to mix ingredients to fight/feed cultists behaving like zombies;
 Project Esperomedas: About two opposite worlds colliding and disputing for conquest.
 (This one is a solo project)

-- 🌙 Fun facts: Aside from gaming, I have quite the interest for astronomy, and I hope to contribue somehow to this field!
+- 🌙 Fun facts: Aside from gaming, I have quite the interest for astronomy, and I hope to somehow get to contribute to this field!
 I also weirdly had an idea for a TV Series that now became the idea for a book!

 <h2 align="left">🛠Languages and Tools:</h2>